angular-schule/website-articles/blog/2019-08-ng-deploy/README.md

 ```

 No other options are necessary here for a simple deployment.
-However, all supllied command line options will automatically be passed to the deploy builder for the selected project.
+However, all supplied command line options will automatically be passed to the deploy builder for the selected project.
 Thus, the builder itself can be further configured.